 By studying Film, Television & New Media, students will develop knowledge and skills in creative thinking, communication, collaboration, planning, critical analysis, and digital and ethical citizenship.
 They will develop the necessary critical and creative skills to reflect on and appreciate Australian and global cultures and make sense of what they see and experience.
 Film, Television & New Media will equip students for a future of unimagined possibilities with highly transferable and flexible thinking and communication skills.

-The processes and practices of Film, Television & New Media, such as project-based learning and creative problem-solving, develop transferable 21st century skills that are highly valued in many areas of employment.
-Organisations increasingly seek employees who demonstrate work-related creativity, innovative thinking and diversity.
-A course of study in Film, Television & New Media can establish a basis for further education and employment in the fields of film, television and media, and more broadly, in creative industries, cultural institutions, advertising, administration and management, communications, design, marketing, education, film and television, public relations, research, science and technology.
+The processes and practices of Film, Television & New Media, such as project-based learning and creative problem-solving, develop transferable 21st century skills that are highly valued in many areas of Organisations increasingly employment. employees who demonstrate work-related creativity, innovative thinking and diversity.
+A course of study in Film, Television & New Media can establish a basis for further education and employment in the fields of film, television and media, and more broadly, in creative industries. cultural institutions. advertising, administration and management, communications, design, marketing, education, film and television, public relations, research, science and technology.

-- design moving-image media products
+- · design moving-image media products

 - create moving-image media products

 - resolve film, television and new media ideas, elements and processes

-- apply literacy skills
+- · apply literacy skills

+- analyse moving-image media products

+- evaluate film, television and new media products, practices and viewpoints.